timescale/docs/use-timescale/continuous-aggregates/about-continuous-aggregates.md

     GROUP BY bucket, devices.name
     WITH NO DATA;
     ```
+    TimescaleDB v2.16.x and higher.

-- `INNER JOIN` between an hypertable and multiple Postgres tables (*not allowed in 2.15.x and below*):
+- `INNER JOIN` between an hypertable and multiple Postgres tables:

     ```sql
     CREATE MATERIALIZED VIEW conditions_by_day WITH (timescaledb.continuous) AS